 Technology Aptitude

-Chances are good that you already have people at your manufacturing company who possess these skills.
+Chances are, you already have people at your manufacturing company who possess these skills.
 You might consider upskilling those people to fill your robotics positions.

 Depending on the specific position you're hiring for, robotics workers also need a set of technical skills.
-Of course, entry-level robotics technician positions are going to require a different set of skills from mid-or-high level positions, but there is some overlap.
+Of course, entry-level robotics technician positions will require a different set of skills than mid- or high-level positions, but there is some overlap.

-For instance, a robotics technician will be working hands-on with the robots on the manufacturing floor.
+For instance, a robotics technician will work hands-on with robots on the manufacturing floor.
 They'll need to know how to perform maintenance and troubleshooting for the robots, as well as how to program them.
-They'll also need to be familiar with the various software applications that are used to control the robots.
+Robotics workers will also need to be familiar with the various software applications used to control robots.

 If you're looking for a mid-level robotics engineer, or a robotics specialist, you'll want somebody who has a strong understanding of robotics systems.
-They'll need to know advanced robot programming, installation concepts, and safety-risk assessment, as they'll be the ones implementing new robotics technology into your robotics system when opportunity arises.
+A few skills they’ll need for a robotics job are to know advanced robot programming, installation concepts, and safety-risk assessment, as they'll be the ones implementing new robotics technology into your robotics system when an opportunity arises.

 The highest level of robotics competency in manufacturing, the robotics integrator, is going to be responsible for the design and development of new robotics applications and systems.
-They'll need to have an in-depth knowledge of not just robotics, but also mechanical engineering, electrical engineering, and even computer science.
+They'll need in-depth knowledge not just of robotics but also of mechanical engineering, electrical engineering, and even computer science.
 This is somebody who will be responsible for truly innovating your manufacturing process and taking it to the next level with their robotics expertise.

-No matter what position you're hiring for, it's important that your robotics workers have the skills and knowledge necessary to do their jobs effectively.
+No matter what position you're hiring for, it's important that your workers have the necessary knowledge and skills to perform a robotics job effectively.
 With the right team in place, your manufacturing company will be able to reap all the benefits that robotics has to offer.

 You can see the full breakdown of what we consider to be the standard for required technical skills by position here.

 You can also use a filter on the search tool to find just the Endorsed Programs.
-These programs have been thoroughly vetted and proved to provide the skills you’re looking for.
+These programs have been thoroughly vetted and have proven to equip you with the skills you’re looking for.